Windows Update Explained

 When downloading is complete, depending on your Windows Update settings, the Windows Update client either installs the updates automatically, or else it notifies you of the download without performing the installation.
 You do not need to be logged in to your computer for Windows Update to automatically install updates.

-When you install or reinstall a program, you must reinstall updates that came out after the installation CD or installer was created.
-For some programs there may be multiple updates available and some updates may require a previously released update to be installed.
+When you install Microsoft software When you install or reinstall a program, you must reinstall updates that came out after the installation CD or installer was created.
+For some programs there may be multiple updates available and some updates may require a previously released update to be installed. |

 If your computer is not turned on during the scheduled time for installing updates, the Windows Update client will try to wake up the PC (if the PC was asleep), or wait for the PC to be turned on again.
 As soon as the PC is running again, it will install the updates.